jmcmullen/fished-11ty/src/posts/2020-11-22-recognising-and-avoiding-phishing-attacks-in-2020.md

 ## Basics of Phishing Attacks

-Phishing is a type of social engineering attack done for the aim of stealing users’ data e.g. passwords, credit card numbers, etc.
+Phishing is a type of social engineering attack done for the aim of stealing user data e.g. passwords, credit card numbers, etc.

 If you have ever received a suspicious email or text message, the chances are you have already encountered phishing attacks.
 It can also be in the form of a website that has been designed to impersonate a real person or organization.
 Unfortunately for those people who follow the links given in these spam messages or emails lead to: